-Planning a pandemic trip to Philly
+Planning a trip to Philly from Nashville

 While I love a good hotel, when I’m traveling to a city, I almost always book a vacation rental or Airbnb.
 Why?
 Because city hotel rooms are notoriously tiny—think: 200 square feet or so—and for four nights, I’d much rather have space.
 Plus, if you’ve followed us for some time, you know for my own sanity and restlessness, I need my own room.
 I found a lovely, light-filled two-bedroom rental in the Old City for $187 a night and immediately jumped on it.
 With taxes and all Airbnb’s ridiculous fees, it came out to around $1,000 for three nights, but still very, very worth it.

 The next thing I did was make a list of all of the museums and attractions that were musts on my list.
 Many museums have adopted a timed entry

 So I booked one museum or art tour a day for the four days we were there, then left the rest of the afternoons free to see where the city streets took us.
 And, in retrospect, I’m very happy we had that mix of plans and flex.

 Instead, we planned our adventures around art, food, architecture and beer (duh).
 I naturally gravitate toward interactive attractions and anything with a heavy art focus; as such, Philadelphia’s many museums, galleries and green spaces were right up my alley.